 On the S&S Free Fly model, a row of bench seats is suspended below each wing and can freely swing as the coaster travels along the track.
 Tranan at Skara Sommarland in Sweden opened in 2009 and is the first and only S&S Free Fly so far.

 Although not in production, CoasterForce had the opportunity to ride this prototype suspended coaster in 2020.
 S&S incorporated their 4D rotating vehicle technology used on their Free Spin coasters and turned it on a new axis by using the track design to control how the seats rotate.
 The versatile coaster is available using the company’s renown thrust air launch system or a standard chain lift hill and delivers deliberate and fluid movements that give the rider a feeling of flying unlike any other ride.

 SETPOINT FLUID SWING COASTERS

 Setpoint completed the suspended work on the Caripro designed Pteranodon Flyers at Universal Studios Islands of Adventure in Florida, USA, which opened in 1999.
 The company went on to use the design to manufacture three additional coasters, including Canopy Flyer at Universal Studios Singapore.

-Using the same basic design as their Flyer model, Setpoint created a water interaction version of the ride.
+Using a design similar to Caripro’s Aquaflyer model (above), Setpoint created a water interaction version of the ride.
 Flying Super Saturator opened at Carowinds in 2000 with Roller Soaker at Hersheypark in Pennsylvania coming two years later.
 Both coasters suffered capacity issues as well as lengthy downtime and closed within a decade.